krypted/precache/README.md

 ```

 ### Outset
-You could alternatively use outset - https://github.com/chilcote/outset
+You could alternatively use outset with a script that calls `precache.py` with relevant flags.

+Outset is available from https://github.com/chilcote/outset